 Selling the car yourself can help you break the cycle of owing too much on your car.
 It does take some work, but it can save you a lot of money on interest, and you may get a higher price for the car.
 Here's how to proceed:

 - Determine how much you can get for your car first.
-Start with a reputable information source such as the Kelly Blue Book.
+Start with a reputable information source such as the Kelley Blue Book.
 Look at the private seller amount, since you may get the most for your car by selling to a private party.
 As you look over the criteria, be honest about the condition and value of your car.
 This will help you determine the real selling price.
 And, you may choose to list the vehicle at a price that's a few hundred dollars over your asking price so you can be haggled down.

 - Determine how much you owe on your existing loan.
 If you're underwater on your loan, subtract your selling price from your loan amount.
 You'll need to come up with the remaining dollar amount in order to pay off your loan and sell the car.
 Contact your bank or financing company, and let them know you'll be selling your car.
 Ask how you can get the title from them when you do sell.
 Banks and other lenders often keep the titles in a centralized location, and it may take a few days to receive the car's title paperwork.

 Next, figure out how to come up with the difference between the loan amount and the amount for which you expect to sell your car.
 If you don't want to dip into savings, you'll need to take out a loan.
 Talk to credit unions or banks in your area to see if you qualify for an unsecured loan.
 While it may seem like you are borrowing money to get out of debt, you have already reduced the amount you owed by selling the car—and you'll be able to pay off this smaller loan much quicker.